ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

 .. note::  More information on solc and compiling Solidity contract code can be found `here <https://solidity.readthedocs.org/en/latest/frequently-asked-questions.html#how-do-i-compile-contracts>`_.

-Setting up the solidity compiler in geth.
+Setting up the solidity compiler in geth
 --------------------------------------------------------------------------------

 If you start up your ``geth`` node, you can check which compilers are